top of page

 Susie Makaily, Vice Chair

-Meet our Leadership Team
+Meet our Team

 Kusilvak Rising is guided by leaders who bring deep experience in Alaska Native governance, community development, and professional services.
 Our founding team reflects both regional knowledge and statewide expertise, ensuring that our work is grounded, strategic, and aligned with the priorities of the communities we serve.